lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 Since Azure DevOps Services is a SaaS offering, the only way to customizing your own organization is to install extensions but these extensions have to come from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/azuredevops).
 In our case, we need to publish our pipeline decorator on this marketplace (which is a extension) but do so, we need to do it under a publisher name even if, as we'll see later, nobody except our organization will be able to see/install our extension.

-> You can not install directly an extension Azure DevOps Services.
-It is feasible with Azure DevOps Server (on-prem version)
+> Publisher account is only required if you plan to install your extension to Azure DevOps Services (SaaS version).
+On Azure DevOps Server (on-premise), the standalone VSIX file is sufficient.

-Go to the [management portal](https://marketplace.visualstudio.com/manage) which should offer you to create your publisher account.
-Be aware that the account which who you create the publisher account is important, as this account would also need to be an administrator of your Azure DevOps organization
+Go to the [management portal](https://marketplace.visualstudio.com/manage) which should ask you to create your publisher account.
+Be aware that the  user with who you create the publisher account is important, as this account would also need to be an administrator of your Azure DevOps organization

 > During the creation of my publisher, I discovered that my ID was used already.
 The existing publisher was created using another account when I was younger.
 I tried to delete the existing publisher without success until I discovered a clean solution which I [documented here](https://lgmorand.github.io/blog/delete-publisher).

 ### Upload your extension